 Are you looking for a fiduciary provider for your 401(k)?

 As an employer offering a retirement plan, you have fiduciary responsibilities covered under the standards of conduct covered under ERISA.
-As a business owner, you want to take care of your employees, and that includes providing access to quality investment education and low cost.
-Opting for a fiduciary can help your employees avoid hidden fees and broker commissions.
-If you want to find an affordable 401(k) that takes care of your employees, a fiduciary is a good place to start.
+As a business owner, you want to take care of your employees, and that includes providing access to quality investment education and/or advice and low cost.
+Opting to hire a service provider to share your fiduciary responsibilities can help you manage your fiduciary risk.

-Consider in your search Human Interest providing investment advising services in 3(38) and 3(21) fiduciary status to protect your assets.
-Human Interest provides full 401(k) plan compliance with testing, IRS Form 5500 filing, IRS-approved plan documents, audit package, participant disclosures, and recordkeeping services.
+Human Interest provides 3(21) investment advisory and 3(38) investment management services to help with your investment decisions.¹ Human Interest also provides full 401(k) plan compliance with testing, IRS Form 5500 filing, IRS-approved plan documents, audit package, participant disclosures, and recordkeeping services.

-At Human Interest we support thousands of small and medium-sized companies and their 60,000+ employees who are saving for their future.
+At Human Interest we support thousands of small and medium-sized companies who are saving for their future.
 Schedule a time to chat, and feel free to ask us anything.